-A form of abuse which may involve hitting, shaking, throwing, poisoning, burning, scalding, suffocating or otherwise causing physical harm to a child.

-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness of a child
+May involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness of a child.